Shtille/earth-tileserver/README.md

 2. Build via make command.

 ## Testing
-Use *test.html* for as test browser page for tiles loading.
+Use *test.html* as test browser page for tiles loading.

 ## License
 Distributed under the MIT License (license terms are at http://opensource.org/licenses/MIT).